spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

-Ok, so the reason why I have abstracted the `App.js` component out of the `src/index.js` file is so that when we come to using the Context API we can add it to the highest level in our app.
+Ok, so the reason why I have abstracted the `App.js` component out of the `src/index.js` file is so that when we come to using the Context API we can add it to the highest level in our app, which is `src/index.js`.

 ### What about the rest?